RossMcMillan92/ITCSS-Sass-Structure/README.md

 Both of the above examples work well because no component depends on another.
 This is not to say components can't be nested, but a single element shouldn't have two different components classes assigned to it.

 ## 7. Trumps
-This is the highest specificity section, generally used for helper classes.
-It's fine to used !important in here, although if the rest of the Sass has been properly following the ITCSS structure, it should be unnecessary.
+Rules that are added at the very end, generally used for helper classes.

 Example Structure:
 ```